 In order to combat the rapidly deteriorating and catastrophic impacts, the Federal Reserve Bank bought trillions of dollars’ worth of these assets at an earlier market rate with cash that previously didn’t exist through a process known as ‘Quantitative Easing’, effectively bailing out the bulls, and bailing out the markets from a disaster that was caused by Washington.
-The primary problem with this outcome is that governments and central banks cannot borrow their way into growth nor can they print their way into growth (actually I’m starting to think that governments mostly just print time – or to put it another way, governments can only delay the impact of certain problems through shifting the balance of purchasing power).
+The primary problem with this outcome is that governments and central banks cannot borrow their way into growth nor can they print their way into growth they can only direct and delay the burden created by the initial missmanagement.
 When a business takes a loan to invest in new capital, human expertise, or technology, productivity growth can follow.
 When governments borrow huge amounts to prop up a failing economy, they may just be propping up the very broken businesses and practices that the Darwinistic-invisible hand of capitalism tried to eradicate in the first place.
 And, when central banks make interest rates effectively zero for extended periods of time to help sustain the gross overspending of these governments, companies tend to stop investing in capital, expertise, and R&D both due to profitability being easier to attain through the flow-on effects of expansionary monetary policies and through the impacts of expansionary fiscal policy ‘crowding out‘ private investment.
 In other words, as the demand for capital goods falls, demand for skilled labour falls.
 This means that the inflationary effects, that would naturally come from the pursuit of wealth, are undermined by the very actions that the government used to stop the crash in the first place.
 More than that, the flow of cheap cash ever since 2008 has meant that financialization, has exploded and businesses are more in debt now than they’ve ever been.

 US corporate bonds held by mutual funds 2001-2019: